 Lastly, if you are visiting in March, April or May, be sure to check out parks such as Emirgan and Gülhane for their phenomenal tulip gardens.
 The Ottomans began cultivating tulips in the 1600s, and the city hosts one of the largest tulip festivals in the world!

 Want more sample itineraries for common layover cities?
-Check out my blog posts on things to do in Bangkok, Marrakech and New Delhi!
+Check out my blog posts on things to do in Mexico City, Bangkok, Marrakech and New Delhi!
 Or, click here for travel tips and itineraries in all my favorite cities!